CSUN-MS-BANA/culminating-project-group-3/Week 1 Deliverables/List of Research Questions (60).md

 53. Does the use of tabacoo in a household have any impact on the infant mortality in those households?

 54. In developing countries, what percent of female headed households have to travel 30 minutes or more for water?

+55. Is there any correlation between living in a country with a low GNI score and high mortality rates?